-Relief staff for absences of employees on Sick Leave will be provided up to 100% where possible.

-- 8.5 (d) (ii) The employer shall not unreasonably refuse an application for any such accrued leave on account of relief staff being unavailable during such periods of approved leave. - 8.5 (d) (iii) In addition relief staff (where available) will be made available to cover: - (1) For professional development (refer to Clause 8.5 (e) of this Schedule), and - (2) For duties of the workforce Occupational Health and Safety representative; - (3) For professional development and training of Australian Nurses Federation Workplace Representatives. - 8.5 (d) (iv) Wherever practicable Council is committed to offering additional work to part time employees in the first instance.
-The Coordinator, Maternal and Child Health will, whenever operationally possible, ensure that opportunities for additional work are offered to part-time employees who have indicated their availability to the Coordinator. - 8.5 (e) Professional Development - 8.5 (e) (i) Council acknowledges the professional development requirements of the National Midwifery and Nursing Board of Australia.
-To support employees to meet these requirements, Council provides in-house professional development opportunities and paid and backfilled time as set out below, together with the reasonable cost of fees and expenses, to attend external opportunities. - 8.5 (e) (ii) Time for professional development is allocated within the DWRM Workload Module (refer to Clause 7.5 (c) (ii)).
-This includes two days a year to attend nurse conferences and additional time to attend Yarra Ranges Maternal Child Health meetings and clinical supervision. - 8.5 (e) (iii) Employees are also able to access an additional 2.5 days a year (pro rata for part time staff) of backfill (where available) for other professional development activities as agreed with the Coordinator Maternal and Child Health and in line with the employee's Personal Development Plan (see clause 3.1 (a) of this Enterprise Agreement).
+Relief staff for absences of employees on Sick Leave will be provided up to 100% where possible. - 8.4 (d) (ii) The employer shall not unreasonably refuse an application for any such accrued leave on account of relief staff being unavailable during such periods of approved leave. - 8.4 (d) (iii) In addition relief staff (where available) will be made available to cover: - (1) For professional development (refer to Clause 8.4 (e) of this Schedule), and - (2) For duties of the workforce Occupational Health and Safety representative; - (3) For professional development and training of Australian Nurses Federation Workplace Representatives. - 8.4 (d) (iv) Wherever practicable Council is committed to offering additional work to part time employees in the first instance.
+The Coordinator, Maternal and Child Health will, whenever operationally possible, ensure that opportunities for additional work are offered to part-time employees who have indicated their availability to the Coordinator. - 8.4 (e) Professional Development

-- 8.5 (e) (iv) Council will meet reasonable costs and expenses associated with these and other reasonably requested development opportunities once agreed by the Maternal Child Health Coordinator, in line with the employee's Personal Development Plan. - 8.5 (e) (v) Subject to the prior approval of the Manager, employees will be permitted to attend professional development conferences and seminars outside the spread of ordinary hours.
-Existing conditions in relation to time in lieu will continue to apply to such attendance. - 8.5 (e) (vi) Employees are able to access the full conditions on Study Assistance set out in Clause 3.2 (a) of this Enterprise Agreement. - 8.5 (e) (vii) Relieving staff (employed on casual contracts) are encouraged to access in house training opportunities and are paid to attend the annual YRC Maternal Child Health planning day and up to three further Maternal Child Health meetings a year. - 8.5 (e) (viii) Council will provide appropriate cardiopulmonary resuscitation (CPR) training on an annual basis.
-Where possible this will be scheduled during an existing MCH Team Meeting. - 8.5 (e) (ix) The employer undertakes to ensure that an amount equivalent to at least 2% of its annual salary and wages expenditure will be spent on staff training and development programs. - 8.5 (f) Clinical Mentoring - 8.5 (f) (i) All new employees will be allocated time for and receive a comprehensive induction to Yarra Ranges Shire Council, including the assignment of clinical induction mentor.
+- 8.4 (e) (i) Council acknowledges the professional development requirements of the National Midwifery and Nursing Board of Australia.
+To support employees to meet these requirements, Council provides in-house professional development opportunities and paid and backfilled time as set out below, together with the reasonable cost of fees and expenses, to attend external opportunities. - 8.4 (e) (ii) Time for professional development is allocated within the Workload Module (refer to Clause 8.4 (c) )This includes two days a year to attend nurse conferences and additional time to attend Yarra Ranges Maternal Child Health meetings and clinical supervision. - 8.4 (e) (iii) Employees are also able to access an additional 2.5 days a year (pro rata for part time staff) of backfill (where available) for other professional development activities as agreed with the Coordinator Maternal and Child Health and in line with the employee's Personal Development Plan (see clause 3.1 (a) of this Enterprise Agreement). - 8.4 (e) (iv) Council will meet reasonable costs and expenses associated with these and other reasonably requested development opportunities once agreed by the Maternal Child Health Coordinator, in line with the employee's Personal Development Plan. - 8.4 (e) (v) Subject to the prior approval of the Manager, employees will be permitted to attend professional development conferences and seminars outside the spread of ordinary hours.
+Existing conditions in relation to time in lieu will continue to apply to such attendance. - 8.4 (e) (vi) Employees are able to access the full conditions on Study Assistance set out in Clause 3.2 (a) of this Enterprise Agreement. - 8.4 (e) (vii) Immunisation Staff are paid to attend Immunisation team meetings and annual CPR and manual handling training. - 8.4 (e) (viii) Permanently employed Immunisation nurses are able to access an additional 2.5 days a year (pro rata for part time staff) of backfill (where available) for other professional development activities as agreed with the Coordinator Maternal and Child Health and in line with employees PDP.